- The Washington Times - Wednesday, January 21, 2026

 Advertisement

-Mr. Montgomery, who also serves as senior director of FDD’s Center and Technology Innovation, said supercarriers like the Nimitz will continue to play an important role in deterring adversaries like China in the short term and for decades to come.
+Mr. Montgomery, who also serves as senior director of FDD’s Center and Technology Innovation, said supercarriers like the Nimitz will continue to play an important role in deterring adversaries such as China in the short term and for decades to come.

 “This would be less risky if the Navy would commit to longer-range attack aircraft and preferably some unmanned versions,” he said.